ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 LASIK is not for everyone.
 People's eyes are different and it may not be the best course of treatment for you.
 Consult your eye care professional.

-MYOPIA is another word for NEARSIGHTEDNESS, which is a vision problem experienced by up to about one-third of the population.
+MYOPIA: Another word for NEARSIGHTEDNESS, which is a vision problem experienced by up to about one-third of the population.
 Nearsighted people have difficulty reading highway signs and seeing other objects at a distance, but can see for up-close tasks such as reading or sewing.
 Nearsighted people often have headaches or eye strain and might squint or feel fatigued when driving or playing sports.
 If you experience these symptoms while wearing your glasses or contact lenses, a comprehensive eye exam as well as a new prescription may be needed.
 Myopia occurs when the eyeball is slightly longer than usual from front to back.
 This causes light rays to focus at a point in front of the retina, rather than directly on its surface.
 Nearsightedness runs in families and usually appears in childhood.
 This vision problem may stabilize at a certain point, although sometimes it worsens with age.
 This is known as myopic creep.
 Nearsightedness may be corrected with glasses, contact lenses or eye surgery.

 Myopia or Nearsightedness

-Distant objects appear blurry, near objects clear
+Distant objects appear blurry, near objects appear clear

 BEFORE Corrected Vision AFTER Corrected Vision

-OPHTHALMIC means anything that pertains to the eye or is situated near the eye.
+OPHTHALMIC: An expression which means anything that pertains to the eye or is situated near the eye.

 "It is how well the eyewear makes contact with the